Nightshade Free Salsa Verde

 - 2 tablespoons olive oil

-- 2 tablespoons fresh lime juice (about one lime)
+- 2 tablespoons fresh lime juice from one lime

 Instructions